 Neurological examination was remarkable for extrapyramidal symptoms with left-sided rigor and bradykinesia [slowed movements].
 On initial and concurrent magnetic resonance imaging (MRI), numerous subcortical lesions in the frontal lobes were detected… Screening for autoimmune antibodies detected NMDAR antibodies.

-It turned out the guy had autoimmune encephalitis: his body was generating antibodies that blocked the brain’s key NMDA receptors; the drug ketamine does that too.
+It turned out the patient had autoimmune encephalitis: his body was generating antibodies that blocked the brain’s key NMDA receptors; the drug ketamine blocks it too.
 Treatment with immunosuppressant drugs was started and he recovered fairly quickly.
 For a first-hand account of the disease, in which it was also diagnosed as a psychiatric disorder initially, see the recent book Brain On Fire.